 Is there a logbook loan on my car?

-• Take legal action against the seller
+• The loan company taking legal action against you

 Logbook loan debt help